YouTube Kids update gives kids their own profiles, expands controls

 For example, a longer intro explains to parents that YouTube does not manually review the videos in YouTube Kids — meaning there’s still a chance that something inappropriate could get through its automated filters.
 And it details how to block and report the videos that slip through.

 “Remember our systems work hard to filter out more mature content from the app.
-But no system is perfect,” writes Balaji Srinivasan, YouTube Kids Engineering Director, in today’s blog post announcing the upgraded app.
+But no system is perfect,” writes Balaji Srinivasan, the YouTube Kids engineering director, in today’s blog post announcing the upgraded app.

 In other words, YouTube Kids is definitely saying that it’s not going to devote additional staff to make YouTube Kids 100 percent safe.
 It’s just aiming for “good enough.”